-Equity investments are maintained in mutual funds, domestic equities, international equities, and real estate investment trusts.
+Equity investments are maintained in mutual funds, exchange traded funds, domestic equities, international equities, and real estate investment trusts.
 Domestic equities are those securities considered by the O.C.G.A. to be domiciled in the United States.
 International equities are not considered by the O.C.G.A. to be domiciled in the United States.